fadihanna123/PixabayFinder/README.md

 # PixabayFinder

 A modern React application for searching and browsing images from Pixabay.
-Built with TypeScript, and Styled Components.
+Built with TypeScript.

 ## [Visit](https://pixabay-finder.vercel.app)